Nhi Pham

 I'm a PhD student at the Max Planck Institute for Informatics in Saarbrücken, Germany, where I am advised by Prof. Bernt Schiele and Dr. Jonas Fischer.
 As part of PhD preparatory phase, I was jointly supervised by Dr. Adam Kortylewski on interpreting image classifiers with 3D neural object volumes.

-Email / CV / Scholar / Twitter / Github
+Email / CV / Google Scholar / Twitter / Github

 profile photo